 The course presents the basics of reservoir properties to better understand the various drilling, completion, and production technologies.
 Rotary drilling principles, equipment, and operations are reviewed, as well as casing and cementing procedures.
-Participants will acquire basis knowledge as a surface of the control of t acquire basic knowledge on well completion technologies, conventional and rig-less, with emphasis on hydraulic fracturing.
+Participants will acquire basic knowledge on well completion technologies, conventional and rig-less, with emphasis on hydraulic fracturing.